NickNissen/AWS_Lambda/README.md

 #### Written by Nick Nissen (dev@nicknissen.com)

-# Contact Form Handler for deployment on AWS Lambda usint Python3.7
+# Contact Form Handler for deployment on AWS Lambda using Python3.7

 This package takes form input from an HTML form and emails the contents to the intended recipient.